OCC Team and Board of Directors

 Katherine brings experience from a variety of industries including over 15 years working in customer service and administration leadership roles.
-Additionally, she has a strong background in social media management as well as marketing.
-Katherine has served in a variety of industries throughout her career, supporting many organizations with the design, build, and implementation of processes, influencing thousands of people.
+Additionally, she has a strong background in customer service management as well as marketing.
+Katherine has served in a variety of industries throughout her career, supporting many organizations with the design, build, and implementation of processes.

 Assisting with Little Notes Prep Choir: